vladigleba/vladigleba.github.io/posts/prophecy/europe.md

 [^1]: The mingling of church and state that began in the Roman Empire in AD 313 brought ruin upon the empire in the following century through the invasions of barbarian tribes.
 This church-state union was then reestablished under the papacy’s ecclesiastical empire in Europe, which lasted from AD 538 until 1798, when Napoleon Bonaparte’s general took Pope Pius VI captive.
 Although God’s judgment took longer to manifest than it did in the Roman Empire, it still came.
 A third and final installment of this union will occur just prior to Christ’s Second Coming—this time [in the United States](/posts/prophecy/usa.md)—and will then be imitated by the rest of the world.
 National and global ruin will once again be the inevitable result {% rf 'Daniel 2:34' %}.

-## What else is significant about the iron and clay mixture?
+## What else is significant about the feet?

-The iron-clay mixture in the feet forms the base upon which the entire image stands.
-This suggests that the blending of religion and government is, unfortunately, a fundamental feature throughout history, and that the union of apostate Christianity with civil power, specifically, is the culmination toward which history has been trending.[^2] Under the Babylonian, Medo-Persian, Grecian, and Roman empires, religion was deeply intertwined with the state, so much so that it became a civic duty rather than merely a personal matter.
+The iron-clay mixture in the feet forms the foundation upon which the entire image stands.
+This suggests that the union of apostate Christianity with civil power is the culmination toward which history has been trending.[^2] Under the Babylonian, Medo-Persian, Grecian, and Roman empires, religion was deeply intertwined with the state, so much so that it became a civic duty rather than merely a personal matter.
 What is notable about the iron-clay mixture in the feet is that it represents a power claiming to be God’s church—one that ought to know better, especially since Jesus Himself said that His kingdom is not of this world {% rf 'John 18:36' %}, and that a clear separation between one’s duties to God and to the state must always be maintained {% rf 'Luke 20:25' %}.[^3]

 In the pagan empires of Babylon, Persia, Greece, and Rome, the state was supreme over religion, using religion to support its authority.
 However, under the papal government symbolized by the feet, this pattern was reversed: religion was elevated above the state, using the *state* for its support.
 Thus, the mingling of religion and government in the pagan empires served as a precursor to the ultimate form of this union under the papacy.